(Don’t Fear) The Reaper: An Exploration of Modern Death

 Death is a difficult topic to think or talk about, but a necessary one if we or our loved ones are to have the best possible end of life experience.
 This series will look at death and dying from a global perspective, and then we will talk about what you can do to make things the best they can possibly be in this phase of life that we will all face at some point.
 Presenters will be UUCS members Garrett Snipes, MD, Medical Director, Spartanburg Regional Hospice, and Lisa Mowery, BCST, SEP, LMBT, who offer specialized support for all stages of the dying process.

-The sessions will be on the 4th Sunday of September, October, November, and January from 9:30-10:30 am in the Sanctuary.
+The first two sessions were in October and November and the last two sessions will on the 4th Sunday of January and February from 9:30-10:30 am in the Sanctuary.
 Topics in the series will be as follows:

 I. Introduction: Modern Death in 5 Easy Questions – October 27